zcash/zips/drafts/arcalinea-tx-expiry/draft.rst

 Default: TBD.
 Current proposal is 24 blocks, or about 1 hour assuming 2.5 minute block times.
 Can add a config option to set user's default.
 Minimum: No minimum
 Maximum: 500000000, about 380 years
-No limit: To set no limit on transactions (so that they do not expire), nBlockExpiry should be set to UINT_MAX.
+No limit: To set no limit on transactions (so that they do not expire), nExpiryHeight should be set to UINT_MAX.

 Every time a transaction expires and should be removed from the mempool, so should all its dependent transactions.